 Thanks to improving fixed wireless technology, Rise Broadband has been able to increase the speeds they offer for residential customers up to 50 Mbps.
 In our personal tests, throughput was consistently in the 20–40 Mbps range.

-The results below show averages based on results from M-Labs (this is the speed test engine built into Google results, BroadbandNow, etc.) It is not currently the partner used for FCC speed data, but we anticipate that they will likely replace the current FCC source within a year or two since the Google integration results in so much more data points.
+The results below show averages based on results from M-Labs (this is the speed test engine built into Google results, BroadbandNow, etc.) It is not currently the partner used for FCC speed data, but we anticipate that they will likely replace the current FCC source within a year or two since the Google integration results in so many more data points.

 Rise Broadband Download Speeds Over Time